akb825/DeepSea/testers/TestLighting/README.md

 * `space`: pause/unpause spinning of the scene.
 * `enter`: cycle through the lighting modes in the order of forward, deferred, deferred with SSAO.

-On mobile platforms, a one-finger tap pauses/unpauses spinning of the scene and a two-finger tap cycles through the lighting moves.
+On mobile platforms, a one-finger tap pauses/unpauses spinning of the scene and a two-finger tap cycles through the lighting modes.

 ## Test cases